-In many branches of economics, it has become standard to incorporate heterogeneous consumer preferences and/or firm profit functions.
+In many branches of economics it has become standard to incorporate heterogeneous consumer preferences and/or firm profit functions.
 Given this norm, it is not surprising that economists are also increasingly incorporating heterogeneity into their COVID-related work.

-One of the most striking features of COVID-19 is how fatality rates vary with age.
-The calibrations in Ferguson et al. (2020), for example, assume an infection fatality rate of 9.3 percent for those over 80, 2.2 percent for those 60-69, 0.15 percent for those 40-49, and 0.03 percent for those 20-29.
+One of the most striking features of COVID-19 is the how fatality rates vary with age.
+The calibrations in Ferguson et al. (2020), for example, assume an infection fatality rate of 9.3% for those over 80, 2.2% for those 60-69, 0.15% for those 40-49, and 0.03% for those 20-29.
 Economic activities also vary with age, of course.
-Therefore, it is natural to assess the potentially disparate impact that policies may have on different age groups, consider explicitly age-varying policies, or both.
+It is, therefore, natural to assess the potentially disparate impact that policies may have on different age groups, consider explicitly age-varying policies, or both.

-Several recent papers use calibrated multi-population SIR models where sub-populations are interpreted as age groups to discuss the economic and health consequences of lockdown and reopening policies.
-Rampini (2020) considers a two-population model calibrated to reflect those under and over age 55 and notes that a two-phase reopening in which the young are released before the old can reduce hospital overcrowding, mortality, and economic losses.
+Several recent papers use calibrated multi-population SIR models where subpopulations are interpreted as age groups to discuss the economic and health consequences of lockdown and reopening policies.
+Rampini (2020) considers a twopopulation model calibrated to reflect those under and over age 55 and notes that a two-phase reopening in which the young are released before the old can reduce hospital overcrowding, mortality, and economic losses.
 Favero, Ichino, and Rustichini (2020) and Baqaee et al. (2020) make finer distinctions of subpopulations.
-The former considers a 15-population model corresponding to subsets defined by five age groups and three occupation types.
-The latter uses a five population model corresponding to age groups but calibrates interactions between age groups using contact survey data, and activity differences across occupations, and industry-specific worker age distributions.
-In other words, they take an estimate of the average R_0 from the epidemiology literature and choose a matrix of subgroup-to-subgroup infection rates that is consistent both with that R_0 and with the differences across groups in the contact surveys and mobility data.
-The results of Baqaee et al. (2020) are sobering: even slow reopening policies that prioritize industries on a GDP-to-risk basis tend to produce conditions that require subsequent reversals of policy with new shutdowns if individuals relax their levels of social distancing.
-Acemoglu et al. (2020) analyze a much broader class of time- and agevarying policies and provide estimates of the Pareto frontier of optimal policies that minimize economic losses and deaths.
+The former considers a fifteen-population model corresponding to subsets defined by five age groups and three occupation types.
+The latter uses a five population model corresponding to age groups, but calibrates interactions between age groups using contact survey data, 11 data on activity differences across occupations, and industry-specific worker age distributions.
+In other words, they take an estimates of the average R_0 from the epidemiology literature and choose a matrix of subgroup-to-subgroup infection rates that is consistent both with that R_0 and with the differences across groups in the contact surveys and mobility data.
+The results of Baqaee et al. (2020) are sobering: even slow re-opening policies that prioritize industries on a GDP-to-risk basis tend to produce conditions that require subsequent reversals of policy with new shutdowns if individuals relax their levels of social distancing.
+Acemoglu et al. (2020) analyze a much broader class of timeand age-varying policies and provide estimates of the Pareto frontier of optimal policies that minimize economic losses and deaths.
 They note that age-dependent policies can provide substantial gains relative to uniform policies, with the greatest improvement coming from doing as much as one can to protect those in the oldest group when prevalence is high among those in younger age groups.

-8 "Contact surveys" are distinct from contact tracing.
+11 "Contact surveys" are distinct from contact tracing.
 The former simply obtains data on typical daily contacts of randomly-selected people, both within and across various subgroups.

-Ellison (2020) builds on models in the epidemiology literature that take a broader view of heterogeneity-reflecting that those who ride public transportation or frequent bars will have many more contacts than others in their age group, for example-and discusses their implications for an analysis of COVID-19.
-Jackson and López-Pintado (2013) is an example within economics.
-One cautionary observation is that these models have more parameters that need to be calibrated, and long run outcomes can be sensitive to activity levels of the less active, particularly when we are considering relaxing restrictions.
-It is difficult to calibrate these parameters early in an epidemic, and predictions that do not allow for heterogeneity may be overconfident.
+Ellison (2020) surveys models in the epidemiology literature that take a broader view of heterogeneity-reflecting that those who ride public transportation or frequent bars will have many more contacts than others in their age group, for example-and discusses their implications for an analysis of COVID-19.12 One cautionary observation is that these models have more parameters that need to be calibrated, and long run outcomes can be sensitive to activity levels of the less active, particularly when we are considering relaxing restrictions.
+It is difficult to calibrate these parameters early in an epidemic and predictions that do not allow for heterogeneity may be overconfident.